code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 These kinds of issues are due to a temporary status of the system or of one of its dependencies.

-Sure, you may add automatic retries: for instance, you can use Polly to automatically retry access the API.
+Sure, you may **add automatic retries**: for instance, you can use Polly to automatically retry access the API.
 But what if it's not enough?

 Again, depending on your application's requirements and the overall structure you started designing, solving this problem may bring you to unexpected paths.